faye webster is the alt-folk standout on atlanta's awful records | read | i-D

 When you were first discovering photography, what kind of images inspired you?

-Set design, humor, and creative concept really seem to shape your images.
+Set design, humour, and creative concept really seem to shape your images.
 What's this process like when working with another artist?
 Is it collaborative?

 Not at all.
 I've never told anybody what I'm gonna do; it's just like 'Come over and I'll shoot.'
 I actually still live in my childhood home, which is my dad's college house.
 It's weird, but awesome.
 I don't have a studio, it's really DIY.
 I shoot in my bedroom, light it with a bunch of lamps.
 I set it all up and then just do what I want to do.
 I don't know why they keep letting me!